wigqueel/wigqueel/README.md

 - 🔭 I'm currently working on a TS, Next.js, Apollo, Chakra UI stack
 - 🌱 I’m currently learning Python as hobbie
 - 💬 Ask me about Front-end
-- 🤖 Interested in ML recently won a hackathon with team (2nd place)
+- 🤖 Interested in ML, recently won a hackathon with team (2nd place)
 - 🎵 Expirienced beatmaker and producer, love ping-pong 🏓

 ### Connect with me: